Law of the Minimum Paradoxes: Introduction

 The crucial question is: what is the {\it resource of adaptation}?
 This question arose for the first time when Selye published the concept of {\it adaptation energy} and experimental evidence supporting this idea \cite{SelyeAEN,SelyeAE1}.
 Selye found that the organisms (rats) which demonstrate no differences in normal environment may differ significantly in adaptation to an increasing load of environmental factors.
 Moreover, when he repeated the experiments, he found that adaptation ability decreases after stress.
 All the observations could be explained by existence of an universal adaptation resource that is being spent during all adaptation processes.

-Selye's ideas allow the following interpretation: the aggressive influence of the environment on the organism may be represented as action of independent factors.
+Selye's ideas allow the following interpretation: the aggressive influence of the environment on the organism may be represented as an action of independent factors.
 The system of adaptation consists of subsystems, which protect the organism from different factors.
 These subsystems consume the same resource, the adaptation energy.
 The distribution of this resource between the subsystems depends on environmental conditions.

 Later the concept of adaptation energy was significantly improved \cite{GP_AE1952}, plenty of indirect evidence supporting this concept were found, but this elusive adaptation energy is still a theoretical concept, and in the modern ``Encyclopedia of Stress" we read: ``As for adaptation energy, Selye was never able to measure it..." \cite{AEencicl}.
 Nevertheless, the notion of adaptation energy is very useful in the analysis of adaptation and is now in wide use (see, for example, \cite{BreznitzAEappl,SchkadeOccAdAE2003}).
-It should be specially stressed that the adaptation energy is neither physical energy nor a substance.
-This idealization describes the experimental results: in many experiments it was demonstrated, that organisms under load of various factors {\em behave as} if they spend a recourse, which is the same for different factors.
-This recourse may be exhausted and then the organism dies.

 The idea of {\it exchange} can help in the understanding of adaptation energy: there are many resources, but any resource can be exchanged for another one.
 To study such an exchange an analogy with the currency exchange is useful.
-Following this analogy, we have to specify, what is the {\it exchange rate}, how fast this exchange could be done (what is the {\it exchange time}), what is the {\it margin}, how the margin depends on the exchange time.
+Following this analogy, we have to specify, what is the {\it exchange rate}, how fast this exchange could be done (what is the {\it exchange time}), what is the {\it margin}, and how the margin depends on the exchange time.
 There may appear various limitations of the amount of the exchangeable resource, and so on.
 The economic metaphor for ecological concurrency and adaptation was elaborated in 1985 \cite{BloomChapinMooney1985,ChapinSchulzeMooney1990} but much earlier, in 1952, it was developed for physiological adaptation \cite{GP_AE1952}.